23navi/K8s/Istio/practice/README.md

 Now we can run our initial application on default namespace (the current state of our application will have bugs which we will fix over time using the features of istio)

 `k apply -f 4-application-full-stack.yaml`

+Note: The application is setup such a way that it exposes node port at port 30080 The problem is that the ec2 instances we launched with eks does not allow inbound traffic on this port.
+So for a hack I have opend all tcp ports.

+Now the application is accessible on (<ip_of_any_of_my_ec2_instances>:30080)